Shadyzpop/SsBotShady---CS-GO-Internal-External/README.md

 Fully customizable to the core, feel free to fork.

-note:uses a 32-bit processes to hook properly.
+note:uses a 32-bit processes to hook properly, dont inject into csgo.